alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 Now, remember that the payload is 415 bytes long.
 1 byte per offset is not enough (goes from 0 to 255) so to represent any offset within the payload we would need 2 bytes which are way overkill as they can represent any value between 0 to 65535.
 It also wastes a lot of memory and increases the transfer time (due to bigger list items).

-The games solve this issue by **logically spliting the payload in 2, and then sending 2 patch lists**, each one containing byte sized offsets which point to either the first or second half of the payload.
+The games solve this issue by **logically splitting the payload in 2, and then sending 2 patch lists**, each one containing byte sized offsets which point to either the first or second half of the payload.

 * The first list, which points to the first half of the payload is considered **Stage 1** of the patch section, while the second list (pointing to the second half) will be **Stage 2**.
 * The byte **0xFF** is used to mark the end of the lists.
 So an empty list will be just [0xFF], and a list with only one element will be [0xYY, 0xFF].